2bndy5/sudoku-rs/crates/generator/README.md

 In either case, the map is validated to ensure

 - all rows' and columns' length match the given `BoardSize`.
-- all regions mapped conform to the given `BoardSize`.
+- all mapped regions conform to the given `BoardSize`.
 Meaning

   - the region index does not exceed the `BoardSize`
-  - each region is contiguous
+  - each region is contiguous -- each cell of a region connects perpendicularly to at least one other cell of the same region.
   - each region has the correct number of cells (based on `BoardSize`)

 ## Strategies